Michael (2023 film): Plot

-In the 1980s, Michael is a gangster, who is mentored by the Bombay-based crime boss Gurunath, and raised by his right-hand man Swamy.
-However, he is always rebuffed by Gurunath's son, Amarnath, and wife, Charulatha.

-One day, Gurunath gets attacked by a gang, where he learns that his rival, Rathan, was behind the attack.
-Gurunath sends Michael to Delhi to kill Rathan and his daughter, Theera.
-However, Michael falls in love with Theera and decides not kill Rathan.
-One night, Michael, Theera, and Rathan are captured and brought to Amarnath.
-He reveals that he orchestrated the attack on his father, to take over his position.
-He also tells Michael that Theera was earlier pretending to love Michael, but now she truly loves him.
+During the 1980s, Michael was a gangster.
+Gurunath, a Bombay-based crime boss, guides him and his right-hand man, Swamy, raises him.
+However, Gurunath's son, Amarnath, and his wife, Charulatha, constantly rebuff him.
+One day, a gang attacks Gurunath, where he learns that his rival Rathan is behind the attack.
+Gurunath sends Michael to Delhi to kill Rathan and his daughter Theera.
+However, Michael falls in love with Theera and decides not to kill Rathan.
+One night, Michael, Theera and Rathan are captured and brought to Amarnath, who reveals that he orchestrated the attack on his father to take over his position and also tells Michael that Theera was earlier pretending to love him, but now she truly loves Michael.

 Amarnath kills Rathan and shoots Michael, gravely injuring him.
-Amarnath's men throw him into the sea.

-However, Michael survives and arrives at Amarnath's hideout.
-He injures and kills almost all of Amarnath's men, before killing Amarnath himself.
-He later walks away with Theera.
-Michael reveals about Amarnath's death at his hands, to Gurunath, who swears to exact revenge.
-Charulatha and Gurunath go to Amarnath's hideout, to collect his body.
-Gurunath announces a bounty to kill Michael and Theera, in exchange for his position.
+Amarnath's men throw him into the sea, but Michael survives and arrives at Amarnath's hideout.
+Michael injures and kills almost all of Amarnath's men before killing Amarnath himself.
+Michael later walks away with Theera and reveals Amarnath's death at his hands to Gurunath, who swears to exact revenge.
+Charulatha and Gurunath go to Amarnath's hideout to collect his body.
+Gurunath announces a bounty to kill Michael and Theera in exchange for his position.
 Michael and Theera are taken in by Kannamma and her husband, a retired police officer, to hide from Gurunath's men.
-Kannamma's husband calls Gurunath and lets him know that Michael and Theera are staying with him.
+Kannamma's husband calls Gurunath and informs him that Michael and Theera are staying with him.
+Gurunath sends his men to kill them.

-Gurunath sends his men to kill them, however upon arrival, they are hoodwinked by Kanamma's husband, where he, along with Kannamma, finish off Gurunath's men.
-Kannamma and her husband reveal to Theera that Michael's mother, Jennifer, a singer, was having an affair with Gurunath and was oblivious of the fact that he was already married to Charulatha.
-Jennifer became pregnant with Michael, of which Charulatha came to know about, enraging her.
-She tried to kill her by setting her house on fire, but Jennifer managed to survive and worked as a cook in a prison, raising Michael in the process.

-Michael learnt about his mother's past and purposely gained Gurunath's attention to work for him, in order to kill him at the right time.
+However, upon arrival, Kanamma's husband hoodwinks them, and he and Kannamma finish off Gurunath's men.
+Kannamma and her husband reveal to Theera that Michael's mother, Jennifer, a singer, was having an affair with Gurunath and was oblivious that he was already married to Charulatha.
+Jennifer became pregnant with Michael.
+Charulatha came to know about it, which enraged her.
+Charulatha tried to kill Jennifer by setting her house on fire, but Jennifer managed to survive and worked as a cook in a prison, raising Michael in the process.
+Michael learns about his mother's past and purposely gains Gurunath's attention to work for him to kill him at the right time.

 Swamy also knew about his past and was helping him all along.
 Michael heads back to Bombay and confronts Gurunath at his mansion, where he reveals his relation to him and about Amarnath's attempt to take over him.
 Michael later kills both Charulatha and Gurunath, thus avenging the injustice caused to his mother.
 Later, Michael reunites with Theera and takes over Gurunath's empire, becoming the new crime boss of Bombay.
-Later, Swamy is kidnapped by a new gang led by Gurunath's twin brother.
+Later, a new gang led by Gurunath's twin brother kidnap Swamy.
 Gurunath had kept this a secret from everyone except Charulatha.
-After learning about Michael, he tells Swamy that he will come for him, swearing revenge for his brother.
+After learning about Michael, Gurunath's brother swears revenge against him.